Mr William Chapman CVO

 William is a trustee of several other charities, including the Society of the Faith, and is a Fellow of Goodenough College in London.
 He was a lay Fellow (and is now an honorary Fellow) of Sion College, a charity for London clergy.
 He has twice been a churchwarden.
 His interests include reading, history, theatre, music, visiting art galleries and walking.

-He was appointed CVO by The Queen in 2008.
+He was appointed CVO by Her Late Majesty Queen Elizabeth II in 2008.